Notary Public Guide

 The geographical reach of RON is a significant benefit.
 An Ohio-commissioned remote notary can notarize documents for signers located anywhere in the United States (and in some cases internationally), as long as the notary is physically in Ohio at the time of the session.
 This opens substantial opportunities for notaries serving clients in real estate, mortgage lending, estate planning, and financial services.

 If you are interested in building a RON practice, plan to invest time in learning your chosen platform's workflow, completing the platform's onboarding and training, and testing your audio-video setup before conducting live sessions with clients.
-A smooth RON experience for signers depends heavily on the notary's comfort with the technology.
+Before choosing a platform, review the Ohio remote online notary authorization guide for course, testing, identity, journal, location, fee, and renewal requirements.

 Study Strategy

-Although Ohio does not require a traditional proctored state exam, the 3-hour education course does include a knowledge assessment, and more importantly, the course content directly governs how you will perform notarial acts in the real world.
+Ohio uses an authorized-provider test rather than one statewide examination date.
+The 3-hour education course and required test assess legal knowledge, and the course content directly governs how you will perform notarial acts in the real world.
 Arriving at the course well-prepared helps you absorb the material faster and builds the confidence to notarize correctly from day one.

 1. Read ORC Chapter 147